 UNDP is the United Nations global development network advocating sustainable development and inclusive economic growth.
-We help countries across the Arab region to build and share their own solutions to development challenges within UNDP’s four main focus areas: Poverty Reduction, Democratic Governance, Crisis Prevention and Recovery, and Environment and Sustainable Development.
+We help countries across the Arab region to build and share their own solutions to development challenges within UNDP’s Three main focus areas: Sustainable development, Democratic governance and peaceBuilding, Climate and disaster resilience

 UNDP’s work in the region also emphasizes the priority concerns of HIV/AIDS, gender equality, and the protection of human rights, as well as water governance, climate change and fighting corruption, while addressing as well the human development deficits identified by the series of the Arab Human Development Report — in knowledge, freedom, and women’s empowerment.